 The plan of study should be completed with the academic advisor after completing 6-9 credits.
 The plan will be signed by the student, advisor, department chair, and graduate dean.
 After all signatures are obtained, the plan of study will be mailed to the student.
-The student is required to scan a copy of the signed plan of study and upload it into D2L.
+The student is required to scan a copy of the signed plan of study and upload it into D2L and to the portfolio.